 Though he began painting as a child, Hawkins did not receive national recognition for his work until he reached his eighties.
-William Lawrence Hawkins was born July 27, 1895 and was raised by his formidable, maternal grandmother, Mary Mason Runyon Scudder, the illegitimate child of a white landowner and his black housekeeper.
-Mary Scudder’s father felt responsible for his daughter and left her his farm.
-Hawkins lived with his grandmother on this family farm in Kentucky, which was prosperous and provided Hawkins with an imaginative geography that would impact him and his work for the rest of his life.
+William Lawrence Hawkins was born July 27, 1895 and was raised by his formidable, maternal grandmother, Mary Mason Runyon Scudder.
+Hawkins lived with his grandmother on the family farm in Kentucky, which was prosperous and provided Hawkins with an imaginative geography that would impact him and his work for the rest of his life.
 Throughout his life, Hawkins expressed pride in both his Kentucky heritage and his Native American roots.
 Hawkins moved to Columbus, Ohio when he was twenty-one.
 He began painting seriously in the 1970s, first with found materials and later with sign painter’s enamel on standard-sized Masonite boards.
 In 1982, Lee Garrett, a friend and graduate student in art at The Ohio State University, entered one of Hawkins’ paintings in the Ohio State Fair, where it was awarded first prize.
 By 1983, Hawkins had found representation with a New York art gallery and national recognition followed.

 An Imaginative Geography includes some of the artist’s unusual tools and the suitcase in which he kept his research – the mass media images that inspired him.
 Hawkins explored the world through mass media and then re-presented it with a uniquely expressive bravado.
 His subjects were drawn from the research he amassed from newspapers, books, calendars, magazines, and other popular print media.
 Simplifying the forms and heightening the colors, he elaborated passages with vigorous, swirling brushwork.